 Authors & Headliners

-Alice Major’s newest book, Welcome to the Anthropocene, continues her long engagement with science and mathematics.
+Alice Major’s most recent book, Welcome to the Anthropocene, continues her long engagement with science and mathematics.
 With her customary wit and intelligence, she tackles the urgent questions raised by human activity on the planet.

 How do we get along in this complicated period when it can hard to figure out how to do much about the big stuff in our small way?
 When we have to make a living?
 When other animals have to live with us?
 And when poets have to work with the same brains as every other human to make meaning out of it all?